 "Oracle is committed to creating accessible technologies and products that enhance the overall workplace environment and contribute to the productivity of our employees, our customers, and our customers' customers."

-—Safra Catz, President, Oracle
+—Safra Catz, Chief Executive Officer, Oracle

 "Oracle's business is information—how to manage it, use it, share it, protect it.
 Our commitment to create products that simplify, standardize and automate extends to all users, including users who are disabled."

 —Edward Screven, Chief Corporate Architect, Oracle

 For many reasons—legal, business, and ethical—Oracle recognizes the need for our applications, and our customers' and partners' products built with our tools, to be usable by the disabled community.
 The Oracle Accessibility Program Office, reporting to the office of the Chief Corporate Architect, is responsible for defining the corporate standards for accessibility, and developing materials to train all employees so that they can successfully create products that meet those standards.